 Appealing the cancellation of the TELS/Lottery Scholarship

-To appeal the cancellation of your TELS/Lottery Scholarship, you must submit the following documents to the MT One Stop.
+To appeal the cancellation of your TELS/Lottery Scholarship to MTSU, you must submit the following documents to the MT One Stop.
 Appeals are considered by MTSU’s Institutional Review Panel (IRP).
 In-person appeals to the IRP are not permitted.
 For additional information, please contact the MT One Stop.

 A completed and signed appeal form:

 - For students who changed their enrollment status, such as dropping from full-time to part-time during a semester

-- Leave of Absence Request Form - For students who withdrew from all classes for a semester, who did not enroll for one or more required semesters, or did not enroll within 16 months after high school graduation
+- For students who withdrew from all classes for a semester or who did not enroll for one or more required semesters

 - A detailed letter regarding your situation, including a description of why you were unable to meet the enrollment requirement